kupehtci/DOCUMENTATION/KUBERNETES/ArgoCD/ArgoCD - AWS Helm release configuration.md

         vs-ssh.visualstudio.com ssh-rsa .........key...........
 ```

 To configure it, you need to set the secret depending on the Git Client that is going to be used.
 Set one or various of the following credential secrets.
-In case of Azure Devops, a username and password must be set.
+In case of [[Azure DevOps|Azure Devops]], a username and password must be set.

 ```yaml